rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 Greet every saint in Christ Jesus.
 The brothers who are with me greet you. ^0421

-All the saints greet you, especially those of Caesar’s household. ^0422
+All the saints greet you, especially those of Caesar's household. ^0422

 The grace of the Lord Jesus Christ be with your spirit. ^0423